FAQs Regarding Admission for Long-Term Residence at Helen Porter

 How do I apply?

 You can obtain an application and information release at here or we can mail the application to you.
 We would also love the opportunity to bring you on a tour of our facility.
-Please contact Jessica Goodrich at 385-3696 for rehabilitation and traditional long term care or Karen Russell at 385-3693 for long term memory care.
+Please call 802-388-4001 and you will be directed to our Admissions Coordinator.
 Once the application is returned we can start evaluating your loved one to determine if we are able to meet their needs.
 For those candidates seeking admission to memory care we typically do a site visit to gather more information.
 Once the evaluation takes place this information will be shared with the admissions team confidentially.

 How long is the waiting list?

 There is no single waiting list for admission to Helen Porter.
 The length of time an applicant might wait is based on multiple factors and could range from a few days to a number of months.
 The applicant's care needs and behavioral issues in addition to bed availability each factor greatly in determining the length of the wait and acceptance.
 If you have any questions about the admissions process or want to discuss your particular situation, feel free to call the admissions staff.
-You may contact Jessica Goodrich at 385-3696 for rehabilitation and traditional long term care or Karen Russell at 385-3693 for long term memory care
+For more information please call 802-388-4001.

 I don't need a nursing home yet; can I still put my name on the waiting list?